Hawker 400

 The Hawker 400 (also known as the Beechjet 400) is a light business jet.
 Initially designed and built by Mitsubishi, it has been further developed and updated by the Beech Aircraft Company, now part of Textron Aviation.

-It was produced over 30 years under the names such as Mitsubishi Diamond/Diamond II, Beechjet 400/400A, and Hawker 400XP; military version T-1 Jayhawk was also produced.
+A military version, the T-1 Jayhawk was also produced.
 In total, over 900 Hawker 400s have been delivered.

-Since 2017, a factory-engineered and supported upgrade to Hawker 400XPR is provided, reducing fuel consumption by 16-20%, and improving range by as much as 33%.
+In 2017, Hawker began to offer a manufacturer supported upgrade package known as the Hawker 400XPR.
+The new modifications are intended to reduce fuel consumption and improve range.

 Design

 The Hawker 400 is a small, low-winged twin-turbofan aircraft of all metal construction, flown by a crew of two pilots and accommodating eight passengers in a pressurised cabin.
 Its wings use a computer-designed supercritical airfoil in order to minimise drag.
 Its two Pratt & Whitney Canada JT15D turbofans are mounted on the rear fuselage.

 The 400 can fly 1,351 nmi with four passengers, cruising at Mach 0.71–0.73, and most pilots are comfortable flying it over three hours, about 1,175 nmi cruising at Mach 0.73–0.76.
 Typical missions are 1.5 to 2.0 hours with 400 knots block speeds.

 It burns 1,500 lb of fuel the first hour, dropping to 1,100–1,200 lb for the second.